-Company Description: McDonald's Corporation is the largest fast-food restaurant company in the world, with about 33,500 restaurants in 119 countries.
+Company Description: McDonald's Corporation is the largest fast-food restaurant company in the world, with nearly 34,500 restaurants in 119 countries.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description:

 1. Avg.
 High Yield Price

 4. Graham Number